 Classic Marathon Candy Bars

-The Marathon was introduced in 1973.
-This braided caramel candy bar, enrobed in milk chocolate, was advertised heavily.
-The ads featured a cowboy named “Marathon John”, played by the son of actor John Wayne, Patrick Wayne.
-The ads were narrated by voice talent Dan Ingram, who would say the catchphrase of the bar, “Lasts a long time.”
+The marketing campaign for the Marathon bar was just as memorable as the candy itself.
+It featured a cowboy character named "Marathon John," portrayed by none other than Patrick Wayne, the son of legendary actor John Wayne.
+These ads were narrated by the talented voice actor Dan Ingram, who delivered the candy's catchy slogan: "Lasts a long time."

 However, like all good things, the Marathon's run came to an end in 1981 when Mars decided to discontinue the brand.
-It would take decades for me to find a similar experience.
-That came in the form of the fabulously delicate Curly Wurlys, which are made by Cadbury.
+It would take decades for me to find a similar candy experience, and it came in the form of the delightful Curly Wurly, produced by Cadbury.

-I enjoy a good Curly Wurly about once a month now and with each bite, I am transported back to the late 1970s and all I see is that smiling cowboy, reminding me of the times when an eight-inch candy bar was pure childhood magic.
+Today, I indulge in a Curly Wurly about once a month, and with each satisfying bite, I'm transported back to the late 1970s.
+All I see is that smiling cowboy, reminding me of the times when an eight-inch candy bar was pure childhood magic.